jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-An ant on the move does more than a dozing ox
+We gain the strength of the temptation we resist.
-- Laozi
+- Ralph Waldo Emerson

-Updated on: [2/22/2024]
+Updated on: [2/23/2024]
 <!-- #quoteEnd -->
 </pre>